asafshuster/Logs_Api/README.md

 # Logs_Api
-An Api build with flask which processing logs and provide the ability to scroll over logs by the timestamp they were accepted audit.
+An Api build with flask which processing logs and provide the ability to scroll over logs by the timestamp they were accepted.

 ## Dependencies
 - **python version**: 3.8